vmware/pyvmomi/docs/vim/event/VmReloadFromPathEvent.rst

 vim.event.VmReloadFromPathEvent
 ===============================
-  This event records that a virtual machine was sucessfully reloaded from a new configuration path.
+  This event records that a virtual machine was successfully reloaded from a new configuration path.
 :extends: vim.event.VmEvent_
 :since: `vSphere API 4.1`_

 Attributes:
     configPath (`str`_):